vigneshreddy3129/CICD-Pipeline-Automation-using-Jenkins-Tomcat/README.md

 📸 Screenshots
 Visual proof of the pipeline execution and deployment is available in the screenshots/ directory:
-Jenkins job configuration
+Jenkins job configuration.
-Successful build output
+Successful build output.
-Application running on Tomcat
+Application running on Tomcat.

 📊 Project Documentation
 Detailed project explanation and architecture diagrams are available here: